Why Now?

 2005–2015

-Multiple renovations and modifications are made to address issues with the current facilities.
+Multiple renovations and modifications are made to address issues with current facilities.

 A Bolder Vision